jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 wte[inputs] # [n_embd] -> [n_seq, n_embd]
 ```

 Recall,  `wte` is a `[n_vocab, n_embd]` matrix.
-It acts as a lookup table, where the $i$th row in the matrix corresponds to the learned token vector for the $i$th token in our vocabulary. `wte[inputs]` uses [integer array indexing](https://numpy.org/doc/stable/user/basics.indexing.html#integer-array-indexing) to retrieve the word vectors for each word in our input.
+It acts as a lookup table, where the $i$th row in the matrix corresponds to the learned vector for the $i$th token in our vocabulary. `wte[inputs]` uses [integer array indexing](https://numpy.org/doc/stable/user/basics.indexing.html#integer-array-indexing) to retrieve the vectors corresponding to each token in our input.

 Like any other parameter in our network, `wte` is learned.
 That is, it is randomly initialized at the start of training and then updated via gradient descent.

 #### Positional Embeddings
 One quirk of the transformer architecture is that it doesn't take into account position.
-If we randomly shuffled our input and then accordingly unshuffled the output, the output would be the same as if we never shuffled the input in the first place (meaning ordering of inputs don't matter).
+That is, if we randomly shuffled our input and then accordingly unshuffled the output, the output would be the same as if we never shuffled the input in the first place (the ordering of inputs doesn't have any effect on the output).

-Of course, the order of words in a sentence is crucial for language, so we need some way to encode positional information for our inputs.
+Of course, the ordering of words is a crucial part of language (duh), so we need some way to encode positional information into our inputs.
 For this, we can just use another learned embedding matrix:

 ```python
 wpe[range(len(inputs))] # [n_seq] -> [n_seq, n_embd]